aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/management-sflow-settings.md

     ```yaml
     # sFlow settings.
     # Configure destinations and default enabling of sFlow for varous interface types across the fabric.
+    # The sFlow process will be enabled if any interface is enabled for sFlow.
     # For source-interfaces see "source_interfaces.sflow"
     fabric_sflow:
       destinations: